Azure

 1. Create app registration

-• For the supported account types, choose the option that fits your Azure AD needs.
-Typically, you can leave this as the default value.
+Supported account typesChoose the option that fits your needs.
+Typically, you can use the default value.

-Copy the secret value down.
-We will need this value in the next step.
-You will not be able to fetch the secret value after leaving this page.
+Save the secret value, which you'll use in the following step.
+You cannot fetch the secret value after leaving this page.

 3. Add permissions